FlowerSuNa/Ad_Tracking_Project/02_Preprocessing.md

 ![png](graph/dist_gap_app.png)

-> Depending on the gap per app type, the degree of download is a few difference.
+> Depending on the download gap per app type, the degree of download is a few difference.

 <br>